How to prepare your DA

 Statement of Environmental Effects

 Any expected impact of the development on the environment, adjoining premises or the public, needs to be detailed in a Statement of Environmental Effects.
-It should also include a description of the current situation and the proposed development, the following template for statement of environmental effects & associated Compliance tables can be accessed below
+It should also include a description of the current situation and the proposed development.

 If the development has minor or no environmental impact, the statement may be included on the DA form.